Your Guide to the Best Live Streaming Equipment [2025 Update]

 Mobile Live Streaming Equipment

 Mobile live streaming requires a different setup than what you’d need for streaming from a studio.
-It’s possible to livestream with just a smartphone, especially if it’s one with a high-quality camera like the new iPhone 14 Pro.
-But there’s also equipment in which you can invest for even better mobile live streaming.
+It’s possible to do with just a smartphone, especially if it’s one with a high-quality camera like the new iPhone 16 Pro.
+But there’s also equipment you can invest for even better mobile live streaming.

 Here’s a short list of ideal kit setups for mobile live-streaming